albar965/littlenavmap-manual/en/MENUS.md

 The available styles depend on the operating system except for `Fusion` and `Night` which are always available.

+#### Shortcuts (Sub-Menu) {#shortcuts}

+A list of menu items that open and raise the respective dock window and tab.
+See [Shortcuts - Window Menu](SHORTCUTS.md#shortcuts-main-window) for a full list.

+Some shortcuts also activate a search fields or tables like the airport ICAO search when using `Airport Search` or pressing `F4`.
+This allows to quickly look for an airport or other feature by just pressing a function key.

 #### Show all floating Windows {#search}

 Raises all undocked \(i.e. floating\) windows before the main window.
 This can be helpful if a window got lost.
+See [Dock Windows](DOCKWINDOWS.md) for more information about floating dock windows.

 #### ![Search](../images/icons/searchdock.png "Search") Search {#search}